What is the Azure Machine Learning Data Prep SDK for Python?

 Seamless integration with other Azure Machine Learning services.
 You can simply pass your prepared data file into [

 The Data Prep SDK requires a 64-bit Python environment.

 To install the SDK, use the following command:

 pip install --upgrade azureml-dataprep

 If you intend to use pandas or read Parquet files, use the following command instead:

 After installing the SDK, import the package in your Python code:

 import azureml.dataprep as dprep

 auto_read_file() function to load your data without having to specify the file type.
 This function automatically recognizes and parses the file type.

 Use the SDK to split and derive columns by both example and inference to automate feature engineering.
-Assume you have a field in your dataflow object called
+For example, assume you have a field called

 To automatically split the